 The mentoring programme is designed to support NIHR Academy postdoctoral researchers to find a mentor from the senior NIHR leadership community.
 The programme offers a structured and supported approach to working with a mentor, along with an online platform to enhance communication and engagement between mentors and mentees.

 It also offers opportunities for mentors and mentees to undertake professional development so that they can develop their mentoring experience and practice.
-The programme has three intakes planned for 2021, in April, May and July.

 Who can join the programme?

 We want the programme to be as inclusive as possible and encourage applications from mentors and mentees from across the full range of NIHR-associated specialities, disciplines, professional backgrounds and organisations.

 - Mentees: NIHR Academy Members who hold an NIHR postdoctoral award and/or hold a postdoctoral position and are based in NIHR Infrastructure (e.g. BRC) or in an NIHR School.
 You will need to have a minimum of six months remaining on your postdoctoral funding or NIHR personal award from the close of applications of the mentoring programme.

 AnNIHR Academy member basedwithinNIHR Infrastructure or Capacity Building Structures should satisfy all three of the points below:

 - Be undertaking a formal training/career development award, which should meet all of the following criteria: be competitive, include a training plan and have a defined end point (such as an application for further funding).

 - Receive at least 25% funding from the NIHR** for salary/stipend over the lifetime of the individuals award

 - Be hosted in a setting with a remit for research capacity development***